In our experience, the risks associated with business purchases fall into three categories:

 A business you’re considering buying has very strong earnings, 60–65 employees, and is largely managed by a single director who founded the company 20 years ago.
 Relationships with key suppliers and customers are still heavily managed by that director.

 A ‘hard’ provision in the final contract may require the vendor to agree to enter into a one-, two- or three-year full-time or part-time employment agreement, to stay with the business and share his or her expertise.

 An alternative would be to make the sale conditional on some of the senior staff, such as the sales manager or operations manager, signing an employment contract and transferring as part of the sale.

 Example 2: How purchasers can include ‘soft’ provisions to protect against ‘people’ risk.

-In that case, it’s common to have an agreed period post-completion and transfer that might see the manager or owner be on-hand for one week, one month or three months.
+In that case, it’s common to have an agreed period post-completion and transfer that might see the manager or owner be on-hand for one, two or three months.

 That’s usually on a complementary basis as part of the sale process, however anything outside an initial period may be on a paid consultancy basis.